Olibot1107-Good-projects/Opensockit/README.md

 Messages are automatically isolated by domain - only clients from the same website can communicate.
 You can send and receive any socket event except 'token'.

 Automatic Events:
-- `userConnected` - Emitted when a new user connects to the same domain
+- `userConnected` (userId) - Emitted when a new user connects to the same domain, includes first 10 characters of their token as userId
 - `userDisconnected` - Emitted when a user disconnects from the same domain